apnadkarni/blt/man/datatable.rst

    column labels.

   **-columns** *columnList*
    Specifies the subset of columns from *tableName* to export.
+   *ColumnList* is a list of column specifiers.
+Each specifier may be a column label, index, or tag and may refer to multiple columns (example:
+   "all").
 By default all columns are exported.

   **-file** *fileName*
    Write the CSV output to the file *fileName*.